rust-lang/rfcs/text/3127-trim-paths.md

 A further `--remap-path-scope` is also supplied for options `1` and `2`:

-If `trim-path` is `1`, then it depends on the setting of `split-debuginfo` (whether the setting is explicitly supplied or from the default)
+If `trim-paths` is `1`, then it depends on the setting of `split-debuginfo` (whether the setting is explicitly supplied or from the default)
 - If `split-debuginfo` is `off`, then `--remap-path-scope=macro,debuginfo`.
 - If `split-debuginfo` is `packed` or `unpacked`, then `--remap-path-scope=macro,split-debuginfo-file`